PEOPLE START TO HEAL

 What is your availability?

 My availability is flexible and largely dependent on my caseload.
-I try to be as flexible as possible for my clients' needs.
+I try to be as flexible as possible.

 Where are you based?

-I am mainly based in Central Eastbourne: 10 Station Parade, Eastbourne, BN21 1BE.
+I am based Online and in Central Eastbourne: 10 Station Parade, Eastbourne, BN21 1BE.